wakr/in_ds_2017/docs/index.md

 ---

 For forecasting the crime amount, we built a SARIMAX-model (Seasonal Autoregressive integrated moving average) to forecast for the 2017.
-The result predictions for 2016 is visible here:
+The resulting predictions for 2016 are visible here:

 <img src="2016_predicted_crime_rate.png"/>

-and overview of predicted values from 2014-2016:
+and the overview of predicted values from 2014-2016:

 <img src="2014_2016_predictions.png"/>

-So in a general case, our model seems to work quite well and we can use this to predict the whole 2017.
+So in a general case, our model seems to work well and we can use this to predict the whole of 2017.
 The forecast is visible in the next picture:

 <img src="2017_forecasted.png"/>